 Hello!
 My name is Kendal Howell, and I’m from Prince George’s County, Maryland!
-I am super excited to be a freshman at UMBC!
+I am super excited to be a sophomore at UMBC!
 I am double majoring in Africana Studies and Sociology.
 As a young business owner, I would like to further continue entrepreneurship and use the knowledge gained from these majors to continue serving my community.
 In high school, I played volleyball for all the in-person years and was a National French Honor Society member.
 In my free time, I love to do my hair, read about self-care, and hang out with friends.
 I also love to travel and am beyond excited to participate in the study abroad opportunities with the Humanities Scholars Program.
 Throughout my life, I’ve traveled to France, Switzerland, Italy, Montreal, and Quebec, and I hope to explore the world as much as possible.
 Experiencing different cultures and social climates have always been fascinating to me.
 I am fluent in French and would love to continue learning new languages.
 I look forward to joining new clubs, especially the ASL club because I’ve always wanted to learn sign language.
 In the Humanities Scholars program, I am thrilled to meet more lovely people with similar interests and the research opportunities in the program.

 Hello!
-My name is Austin Miller and I am a History major with an undecided minor.
-I used to hate social studies classes until I studied World History at the AP level which exposed me to content that wasn’t Eurocentric.
-Learning about the world’s culture as opposed to just America’s opened my eyes and I found a passion for history, so much so that once I graduate, I plan to teach it.
+My name is Austin Miller and I am a History major with a Music minor.
+I used to hate social studies classes until I studied World History at the AP level which exposed me to content that wasn’t what I was used to.
+Learning about the world’s culture through a variety of different lenses opened my eyes, and I found a passion for history, so much so that once I graduate, I plan to teach it.
 In high school, I was an avid musician, and still am to this day.
-I played violin in orchestra all four years, dabbled in music production, and took a course on music theory.
-By far, my favorite experience was playing in the pit for my school’s production of the Addam’s Family.
-I’m also a creative author, focusing on fiction and poetry, and I’ve learned to love the editing process.
+I played violin in orchestra all four years and took a course on music theory, and now I produce music all by myself under the name Beyond Basement.
+I’m also a creative author, focusing on fiction and poetry, and I’ve come to love the editing process.
 Reworking a piece from scratch motivates me and reminds me to never give up.
-What I’m looking forward to at UMBC is making friends and learning in an environment that is best suited for me.
-The high school curriculum wasn’t nearly as effective for me as it was for my peers, but being able to now take initiative and learn in the way that I want to means retaining information in a meaningful way.
-Specifically from the Humanities Scholars program, I look forward to learning about all different kinds of cultures, people, and history.
-I’m most excited to study abroad so that I can really dive into other parts of the world and come to appreciate them.
+So far, UMBC has treated me well.
+I’ve made a lot of friends, built strong relationships with my professors, and learned a lot along the way.
+I look forward to the years to come, go Retrievers!

 Hi!
-My name is Joan Steinly-Marks and I’m a freshman majoring in History and minoring in French!
+My name is Joan Steinly-Marks and I’m a sophomore majoring in History and minoring in French!
 I’m considering doing a second minor in public history or Asian studies, it all depends on what I become the most interested in as I get opportunities to learn new things.
 I love learning about new cultures and places, and I want to get my Master’s degree in Library Sciences.
 In high school, I was a member of the National Honor Society, Rho Kappa, and secretary of the French National Honor Society.
 In the past couple of years, I’ve also restarted piano and ice skating lessons, and have begun learning to play hockey.
 My room has been taken over by immense quantities of succulents, books, and cat fur from my 10/10 perfection kitty: Shayna Mabel.
 I like playing D&D, organizing, and doing random art projects.
 I’m looking forward to joining clubs at UMBC like Chew-MBC, the ASL club, the bonsai club, and many more.
 I’m also an admin for the UMBC hockey team.
 I’m incredibly excited to get involved with research projects at UMBC, as I’m considering becoming a research librarian.
 I’m debating between many places for my study abroad location(s), and I can’t wait until I get to have that experience.

 Hey, Retrievers!
 My name is Ethan Broadbent.
 I’m from Silver Spring, Maryland.
 I’m still deciding what I’d like to major in, but I’m leaning strongly towards majoring in English.
 I’m still looking into the possibility of another major (or double major).
 However, I’m strongly considering becoming an English major as I’ve always been keen on expressing myself through writing and interpreting the writing of others.
 There is a certain freedom in mastering the art of self-expression, which is a goal of mine.
 My high school career consisted of AP English courses that made me want to hate writing guts with its overly structured work and dry subjects.
 However, I still enjoy being able to take what’s in my mind and articulate it to my desire on a piece of paper, so I think expressing myself through writing is something that is going to be sticking with me for the long run.
 My hobbies during high school consisted of running for my track & cross country team, playing club basketball & soccer, and being the writing editor of my high school’s literary magazine.
 Recently you can catch me lifting weights, wrestling, listening to music, and becoming the best version of myself.
 I am beyond excited about my future at UMBC.
 I’m looking forward to being a part of the wrestling club and the Honors College, meeting people I connect with (and that challenge me), and being a part of the Humanities Scholars Program!
 I chose to be a part of the program because it will challenge my perspective and beliefs and be an opportunity to grow.